Skip to Content

 Watching this show is another must-do at MNSSHP!

-Like similar dessert parties at Magic Kingdom, this party offers special seating for the fireworks along with yummy treats.
+Like similar dessert parties at Magic Kingdom, Disney’s Not-So-Spooky Spectacular Desert Party offers special seating for the fireworks along with yummy treats at the Tomorrowland Terrace Restaurant.

-Personally I don’t think this is worth the extra cost, but you may find that it’s worth it for you for the reserved seating alone!
+Personally I don’t think this party is worth the extra cost, but you may find that it’s worth it for you for the reserved seating alone!

 Example of a magic shot photo from MNSSHP with a hitchhiking ghost sitting on a prop with Haunted Mansion in the background.